 To ease the burden on hiring managers, most companies have integrated applicant tracking systems.
-These systems are meant to weed out the weak resumes before they reach the desks of the employers.
+These systems are meant to weed out the weak or unqualified resumes before they reach the employer’s desk.

-Resumes need to stand out not only to humans but automated tracking systems as well.
+The secret to getting your resume noticed is to write for two audiences.
+Resumes need to stand out not only to humans but to those ATS scans as well.
 Writing a resume that stands out in today’s job market is a lot tougher than it was in the days when humans were the first line of applicant screening.

-There is a new need to make your resume stand out to applicant tracking systems as well as hiring managers.
-This need makes resume creation a balancing act of beauty, practicality, keywords, formatting, and plain old getting-the-point-across.
+There is a new need to make your resume stand out to an ATS as well as hiring managers.
+This need makes resume writing a balancing act of beauty, practicality, keywords, formatting, and plain old getting-the-point-across techniques.

-To best understand how to make your resume stand out to human employers AND ensure that it passes the applicant tracking system, it’s important to understand what each one is looking for.
+To best understand how to make your resume stand out to human employers AND ensure that it passes the ATS, it’s important to understand what each one is looking for.

 Luckily, applicant tracking systems were created with human practicality in mind, so there are many areas in which best practices for selection overlap.

-The following are a few important steps you should take to help ensure that your potential employer will see all the information you want them to see without compromising your resume’s chances of surpassing the ATS:
+The following are a few important steps you should take to help ensure that your potential employer will see all the information you want them to see without compromising your resume’s chances of passing the ATS scan.

 Organize and split up your resume into clearly-labeled sections so your potential employer will know exactly where to find the information that’s most important to them.